-Amazon Redshift’s data warehouse architecture allows yout to automate most of the common administrative tasks associated with provisioning, configuring and monitoring a data warehouse.
+Amazon Redshift’s data warehouse architecture allows yout to automate most of the common administrative tasks associated with provisioning, configuring and monitoring a cloud data warehouse.
 Backups to Amazon S3 are continuous, incremental and automatic.
 Restores are fast; you can start querying in minutes while your data is spooled down in the background.
 Enabling disaster recovery across regions takes just a few clicks.

 Security is built-in.
 You can encrypt data at rest and in transit using hardware-accelerated AES-256 and SSL, isolate your clusters using Amazon VPC and even manage your keys using AWS Key Management Service (KMS) and hardware security modules (HSMs).
 All API calls, connection attempts, queries and changes to the cluster are logged and auditable.
 You can use AWS CloudTrail to audit Redshift API calls.

 Amazon Redshift uses a variety of innovations to obtain very high query performance on datasets ranging in size from a hundred gigabytes to a petabyte or more.
 It uses columnar storage, data compression, and zone maps to reduce the amount of I/O needed to perform queries.
-Amazon Redshift has a massively parallel processing (MPP) architecture, parallelizing and distributing SQL operations to take advantage of all available resources.
+Amazon Redshift has a massively parallel processing (MPP) data warehouse architecture, parallelizing and distributing SQL operations to take advantage of all available resources.
 The underlying hardware is designed for high performance data processing, using local attached storage to maximize throughput between the CPUs and drives, and a 10GigE mesh network to maximize throughput between nodes.